-Survival data shows the population is recovering well and indicates that the current pest management regime is working well for lesser short-tailed bats.
+Survival data shows the population is recovering well and indicates that the current pest management regime is working for lesser short-tailed bats.

 Finding all roost trees during the monitoring period continues to be difficult due to a likely combination of malfunctioning transmitters, difficulties picking up transmitter signals and tricky bat behaviour.
-Seven transmitters were fitted throughout the season, and we didn't have too many issues with them this year.
+Five transmitters were fitted throughout the season, and we had some issues with them this year, mainly the batteries not lasting longer than 2 days.